 Option two, however, is much faster and easier to obtain.
-You can earn Southwest Rapid Rewards Points quickly by opening 2 (two) Southwest Credit Cards for the sign-up bonuses.
-I have seen these bonuses range from 40,000-80,000 Rapid Rewards Points.
+You can earn Southwest Rapid Rewards Points quickly by opening two Southwest Credit Cards for the sign-up bonuses.
+Welcome offers on Southwest Credit Cards can range from 40,000-100,000 Rapid Rewards Points.
 The best time to open a new card is when they are higher bonuses, but also you want to make sure you can maximize the time of year you are opening.

 Types of Southwest Credit Cards

-To apply for either of the cards, you can click here.
+To learn more to apply for either of the cards, you can click here.

 Your companion is essentially whoever you choose it to be.
 Even if you don’t have a ‘companion’ such as a spouse/boyfriend/girlfriend/child.
 Your companion can be a parent, your friend, your neighbor, doesn’t matter!